top of page

 How We Can Help

-If applicable, we will use Eye-Movement Desensitisation and Reprocessing (EMDR), a gold-standard trauma therapy endorsed by the World Health Organisation and Australian Federal Government.
+We use a combination of scientifically-supported therapeutic approaches based upon your unique needs.
+If applicable, we will use Eye-Movement Desensitisation and Reprocessing (EMDR), a gold-standard trauma therapy endorsed by the World Health Organisation and Australian Federal GovernmentLearn more about EMDR here.

 We also combine EMDR with a range of other therapeutic interventions and approaches for maximum effectiveness, particularly for clients who have more complex trauma presentations.
 These include: